Katherine Fugate

 Katherine Fugate (born July 14, 1965) is an American film and television screenwriter and producer.

-Biography
+Early life and education

 Fugate graduated with a B.A. in Theatre Arts and a minor in Journalism from University of California, Riverside.
 Fugate and her aunt, the actress Barbara Eden, are direct descendants of Benjamin Franklin.
 Her cousin was the late Matthew Ansara, son of Barbara Eden.

 Career

 Katherine Fugate is perhaps best known as the creator and executive producer of the TV series, Army Wives.

 She also wrote the screenplays for the 2010 film Valentine's Day and the 2011 follow-up, New Year's Eve.
 Both films were directed by Garry Marshall and featured all-star ensemble casts.
 Additional credits include, "The Prince & Me," directed by Martha Coolidge, "Carolina," directed by Marleen Gorris, the TV movie "A Killer Among Us," based on a true story, and the TV series, "Xena: Warrior Princess."
 She also contributed dialogue to the 2010 foreign language film, "Room in Rome," directed by Julio Medem.

 Katherine wrote a PSA short film for the "Joining Forces" campaign spearheaded by Michelle Obama during the Obama Administration, directed by Joanna Kerns with a voice-over by Steven Spielberg.

 Fugate has been an active leader in the Writers Guild of America (WGA) for a number of years.
 She was a strike captain in the 2007-2008 Writers Guild of America strike, then won a two-year seat on the Board of Directors for the WGA, West (WGAw) in 2008.
 Fugate was re-elected to the WGAW Board of Directors in 2010, 2012, and 2014.

 Katherine is a member of the Academy of Television Arts & Sciences.

 Katherine's short story on growing up with domestic violence, "Nobody Would Be Surprised If I Had Died," was honored on Sports Illustrated's Best of Journalism, 2017.
 Katherine donated the publishing rights to DomesticShelters.org where her piece was republished in a book collection placed inside domestic violence shelters in America.